Hybrid Search in Apache Solr: Modern Power, Classic Roots

 Hybrid search bridges the gap—combining trusty keyword (lexical) search with smart vector (neural) search for results that are both sharp and relevant.

 Contrary to the grapevine, Solr can absolutely do hybrid search—even if the docs are a little shy about it.
-If your schema mixes traditional fields with a solr.DenseVectorField
+If your schema mixes traditional fields with a solr.DenseVectorField, you’re all set.

 Solr’s Boolean Query Parser lets you mix and match candidate sets with flair: